 Creation Voyage — A Path To The Best Version Of You

-Discovering who you are is a vital step in your personal development, but that’s only the beginning.
-You see, many people stop at that: they do a thorough self-discovery, and once they have the epiphany, they jump into action.
+Discovering who you are is a vital step in your personal development, but it’s only the beginning.
+Sadly, many people stop at that: they do a thorough self-discovery, and once they have the epiphany, they jump into action.
 That’s another mistake I personally made, and it cost me a lot.
 It’s not unfathomable, though.
-When you live a life with very little or no self-reflection-like I did-and have one tiny epiphany, it’s very tempting to think you have penetrated the ice and now the sky’s the limit, and then leap into action.
+When you live a life with very little or no self-reflection—like I did—and have one tiny epiphany, it’s very tempting to think you have penetrated the ice and now the sky’s the limit, so you might as well leap into action.

 But there’s a disconnect there.
 Action to achieve what?
-Maybe you have some idea about something specific that you want, or wish to accomplish, and you jump to attack that, equipped with a new awareness of your powers.
+Maybe you have some idea about something specific that you want or wish to accomplish, and you jump to attack it, equipped with a new awareness of your powers.

 That’s an ephemeral road.
-You might get somewhere and see some positive effects, but I am not interested here in yo-yo results.
-I’m not interested in one thing only, or in short-term accomplishments.
-Only much later on in my voyage did I realize that the focus must be on a pathway to a lifelong journey filled with positive results and achievements.
+You might get somewhere and see some positive effects, but I am not interested in yo-yo results.
+I’m not interested in one thing or short-term accomplishments.
+Only much later in my voyage did I realize that the focus must be on a pathway to a lifelong journey filled with positive results and achievements.
 No short-term gratification, but long-term, sustainable results.

 You cannot tread this intricate journey unless you define your point B: where you want to go.
 What do you want?
 Or, better said, who do you want to become?